Yichuans/datasheet-format-pelican-md/MD_ready/pelican_Egypt - Wadi Al-Hitan.md

 Brand, L. (2004). *Taphonomy of Fossil Whales in the Miocene/Pliocene Pisco Fm., Peru.* PhD Dissertation, , Department of Earth and Biological Sciences, Loma Linda University, CA. U.S.A.

-Buena Vista Museum (2001). *Sharktooth Hill.* Bakersfield, CA, U.S.A.
+Buena Vista Museum (2001). *Sharktooth Hill.* Bakersfield, CA, U.S.A..

-.

 Dolson, J.*et al.* (2002). *The Eocene and Oligocene Palaeo-Ecology and Palaeo-Geography of Whale Valley and Fayoum Basins.* Field trip No.7.
 Rising Star Energy Publications Ltd., Egypt.
 79 pp.